- What Are PayPal Charity Scams?

 You could receive a message claiming to be from a well-known organization, such as the WHO Relief Fund, but the scammer simply mimicks the name of legitimate charities.
 (In this case, the WHO Relief Fund combines the names of two different charitable entities, the World Health Organization and the COVID-19 Solidarity Response Fund.)

-Examples of PayPal Charity Scams
+How to Beat PayPal Charity Scams

 If you’ve fallen victim to a PayPal charity scam, take the following steps to protect your personal information and recoup your funds: